Billy Crystal: 1969–1985: Stand-up, Soap, and SNL

 In 1969, Crystal joined various improv troupes.
 He spent over four years in a comedy improv group with two friends.
 They played colleges and coffee houses and Crystal worked as a substitute teacher on Long Island.
 Crystal later became a solo act and performed regularly at The Improv and Catch a Rising Star.
 In 1976, he appeared on The Tonight Show Starring Johnny Carson and on an episode of All in the Family.
-Crystal was on the dais for the Dean Martin celebrity roast of Muhammad Ali on February 19, 1976, where he performed impressions of both Ali and sportscaster Howard Cosell.
+Crystal was on the dais for the Dean Martin celebrity roast of Muhammad Ali in 1976, where he performed impressions of both Ali and sportscaster Howard Cosell.
 This began a lifelong friendship between Ali and Crystal.

 Crystal was scheduled to appear on the first episode of NBC Saturday Night on October 11, 1975 (the show was renamed Saturday Night Live on March 26, 1977), but his sketch was cut.
 Crystal did perform on episode 17 of that first season, doing a monologue of an old jazz man capped by the line "Can you dig it?
 I knew that you could."
 Host Ron Nessen introduced him as "Bill Crystal."
 Crystal made a guest appearance on "The Love Boat" Season 2 Episode 5, which aired on October 20, 1978.
 He also made game show appearances such as The Hollywood Squares, All Star Secrets and The $20,000 Pyramid.
 To this day, Crystal holds the Pyramid franchise's record for getting his contestant partner to the top of the pyramid in the winner's circle in the fastest time: 26 seconds.